Andy4495/TI_Platform_Cores_For_Arduino/README.md

 1. Install [Code Composer Studio IDE][89] from Texas Instruments.

-    Code Compuser Studio is a free professional-level IDE for Texas Instruments processors.
+    Code Composer Studio is a free professional-level IDE for Texas Instruments processors.
 It is fully supported and regularly updated by Texas Instruments.
 However, it is a large download (> 1 GB), and installs many more packages than are needed if you are just using the Arduino IDE.
 You are essentially installing a full IDE that you won't be using, just to get the drivers.

     Even with this in mind, **I use this method to install the drivers**, because this way I know they are up-to-date and supported.